 Nick Hayes’ Book of Trespass and the Right to Roam campaign are brilliant contributions to campaigning for access to rivers for swimmers and paddlers.
-However I think that there is a flaw in this campaign.
-I think that giving the impression that it is illegal to swim in 97% of rivers in England could have negative consequences, with a chilling effect.
-In fact, though 3% of the length of rivers have uncontested rights to access, there are strong arguments that there are more rights than that.
-The issue is complex, and I’ve only touched on it here, with links for further reading (including the book).
+However I think that there could be possible negative consequences, with a chilling effect, if you give the impression that it is illegal to swim in 97% of rivers in England.
+The issue is more complex than that, and I’ve only touched on it here, with links for further reading (including the book).
 I helped put together a piece for the Outdoor Swimming Society on the subject, which focuses on encouraging swimmers to understand where they can swim – however clear or otherwise the legal position, and includes quotes from OSS legal adviser: https://www.outdoorswimmingsociety.com/the-3-percent-access-myth/

 What is being said?

 The Right to Roam campaign, and publicity for that and Nick Hayes’s book, Trespass, say variously that it is only legal to swim in 3% of rivers in England, that it is illegal to swim in 97%, that 97% is off limits or it is not allowed or that people would be trespassing if they swam there.

 (Campaign, https://www.righttoroam.org.uk/; Nick Hayes, The Book of Trespass: Crossing the Lines that Divide Us, 2020, https://www.bloomsbury.com/uk/the-book-of-trespass-9781526604699/)

 For example, in this interview, Nick Hayes says, “In England the public has access rights to only three per cent of rivers in England.
 If you’re paddling, swimming, or toe-dipping in an English river, there a 97 per cent chance you’re breaking the law.” https://www.johnmuirtrust.org/latest/news/2017-interview-nick-hayes-on-the-book-of-trespass

 Where does this come from?
 And what are the rights on accessing rivers (in England)?